-On entering the nave, the aisle arcades prove to be supported on piers of the usual south Somerset form consisting of four semicircular shafts with capitals, separated by casements that continue uninterrupted round the arches.
-They exhibit a number of masons' marks that might prove to be good material for detailed local study.
-The chancel arch displays a narrow shaft at each angle of the soffits, and between is another feature so often seen in churches in the region, namely a two-bay-wide band of blank cusped arches, which rise in this case in two tiers to the springing, and then in two more between the springing and the apex.
-(See also St. Mary’s, Chard, St. George's, Hinton St. George, Holy Trinity, Long Sutton, All Saints’, Martock, St. Peter & St. Paul’s, Muchelney and St. Mary’s, Norton-sub-Hamdon.)
+Inside the church, the aisle arcades are supported on piers of the usual south Somerset form consisting of four semicircular shafts with capitals, separated by casements that continue uninterrupted round the arches.
+They display a number of masons' marks that might prove to be good material for detailed local study.
+The chancel arch carries a narrow roll at each angle of the soffits, and between is another feature so often seen in churches in the region, namely a two-bay-wide band of blank cusped arches, which rise in this case in two tiers from the floor to the springing, and then in two more from the springing and to the arch apex.
+(See also St. Mary’s, Chard, St. George's, Hinton St. George, Holy Trinity, Long Sutton, All Saints’, Martock, St. Peter & St. Paul’s, Muchelney and St. Mary’s, Norton-sub-Hamdon, for some of the many other examples.)
 The aisle windows are decorated with hollows round their splays.

-The excellent, steeply-pitched nave roof, of king post construction (shown left, from the west), is composed of timbers among which only the common rafters are neither carved nor moulded; there are carved bosses where the principals cross the purlins, and the spandrels above the tie beams are filled with wide, trefoil-cusped open arches.
-The chancel roof now looks largely renewed but is a good piece of work nonetheless, in broadly similar style and again of king-post construction, with purlins here at the ¼, ½ and ¾ positions.
-There is also, however, more very fine, late mediaeval carpentry at a lower level, of which the rood screen, replete with fan-vaulted loft, is pre-eminent.
+Save only for the common rafters, all the timbers comprising the excellent, king-post nave roof, are moulded (as illustrated above left, seen from the west); there are carved bosses where the principals intersect the purlins, and the spandrels above the tie beams are filled with wide, trefoil-cusped open arches.
+The chancel roof now looks largely renewed but is a good piece of work nonetheless, being also of king-post construction but this time with purlins ¼, ½ and ¾ of the way up the pitch.
+There is also, however, more very fine, late mediaeval carpentry at a lower level, of which the rood screen, replete with fan-vaulted loft is pre-eminent.
+(See the photographs below, where that on the right shows a detail of the rood loft.)
 This is a magnificent survival, probably dating from the early sixteenth century, which shows close similarities with the rood/parclose screen at St. James's, Halse, some eighteen miles to the west.
-The vault is supported on clusters of the narrowest shafts rising between the five bays, each of which is divided into four cinquefoil-cusped, narrow ogee lights, subarcuated in pairs, while the vault itself is decorated with blank, cusped fish-shaped arches in the spandrels, and the top rail and cornice feature four tiers of carving topped by brattishing.
-The lectern could be equally old but it is impossible to be sure: Pevsner asked, "Jacobean?"
+The vault is supported on clusters of the narrowest shafts rising between the five bays, each of which is divided into four cinquefoil-cusped, narrow ogee lights, subarcuated in pairs, while the vault itself is decorated with blank, cusped, fish-shaped arches in the spandrels, and the top rail and cornice feature four tiers of carving topped by brattishing.
+The lectern (above right) could be equally old but it is impossible to be sure: Pevsner asked, 'Jacobean?'
+(Nikolaus Pevsner, The Buildings of England: South & West Somerset, New Haven & London, Yale University Press, 2003, p.
+196).
 The bench ends are thought to be late fifteenth century work and are certainly very attractive.
 Mediaeval bench ends can be seen at a number of Somerset churches, including St. Andrew's, Curry Rivel, about four miles away, where the work is thought to derive from the early sixteenth century.
 Here, perhaps, the detail is somewhat less finely executed as well as less well preserved, but it is sufficiently alike to be the work of the very same man.

 After all this discussion, the earlier W. tower still remains to be described.
 Attributed to the reign of Edward III (d.1377), it is diagonally buttressed - itself quite often an indication of an early date - and constructed in three short stages.
 Inside, the massive arch to the nave bears two wave mouldings that continue all the way round without intervening capitals, and above this can be seen the gable line of the former and obviously humble, nave roof.
 The tower was surrounded in scaffolding at the time of this visit.

 Finally, the oldest feature in the church - as so often the case - is the font.
 This is Norman, as shown by the cable moulding beneath the rim of the circular bowl.
 The cover was designed by F.E.
-Howard, who was responsible for the soaring covers at St. Edmund's, Southwold and Bury St. Edmunds Cathedral, in Suffolk, of which the former was executed in 1935.
+Howard, who was responsible for the soaring covers at St. Edmund's, Southwold, and Bury St. Edmunds Cathedral, in Suffolk.